 Peter J. Diiorio is a highly qualified Louisiana workers’ compensation attorney who knows exactly how to deal with and handle the workers compensation insurance companies, including their adjusters and lawyers.
 Our team will ensure an injured employee receives their workers compensation benefits in a timely manner, maximizing recovery whenever possible.
 When it is time to settle a workers comp claim, the New Orleans Legal attorneys will virtually always recover much more than the employee would recover on his or her own, even after the attorney’s 20 percent fee is taken out.
 In short, it is in the interest of an injured employee to hire Peter Diiorio as quickly as possible.

 What injuries are covered under Louisiana workers compensation?

 Under workers compensation laws in the state of Louisiana, both physical injuries, as well as mental injuries that result from a work-related accident or an occupational illness, are covered.
 That being said, a mental injury must be the result of a physical injury or a sudden, extraordinary employment-related stress.
-Occupational diseases are those related to an employee’s workplace or a specific trade or occupation that exposes the employee to the disease.
+Occupational diseases are related to an employee’s workplace or a specific trade or occupation that exposes them to the disease.
 The cause of the injury must be directly related to the employment of the employee.
 In general, employee or employer fault is not a factor in compensation unless: